MiamiOH-CSE274/Portfolio/README.md

 TODO: Answer the following questions about templates in C++

 * What is the main benefit of using templates when creating collection classes?

+	Templates allow you to create collection classes that do not depend on specific data types.
+You write the collection class with a sort of place holder data type that could be anything.
+When the code is used, the user then specifies what data type the place holder is.

 * In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
 Explain why this isn't the case with template-based collection classes.

 20 - Using time and space analysis, justify the selection of a data structure for a given application
 ----